magenta/magenta/magenta/interfaces/midi/README.md

   <img src="midi.png" alt="Sequence Diagram for the MIDI interface"/>
 </p>

+## Example Demo

+The simplest way to try this interface is using the [AI Jam demo](/demos/ai-jam-js).
+The instructions below provide a more basic customizable interaction that is more difficult to set up.

 ## Installing Dependencies

 Before using the interface, you will need to install some